 How to Prevent Periodontal Disease?

-Daily brushing and care, as well as frequent visits to our clinic, are necessary to remove plaque to help prevent periodontal disease.
+Daily brushing and care, as well as frequent visits to our clinic for professional cleanings and exams, are necessary to remove plaque to help prevent periodontal disease.

 If you have diabetes, make sure you keep it under control to reduce the chances of developing periodontal disease.
 People with diabetes should be extra vigilant with their oral hygiene to help the condition occurring.
 Studies have shown that patients with diabetes that is out of control respond differently to bacterial plaque than those with diabetes that is under control.